Method-Security/methodaws/docs/index.md

 - The [Getting Started](./getting-started/basic-usage.md) section provides onboarding material
 - The [Development](./development/setup.md) header is the best place to get started on developing on top of and with methodaws
 - See the [Docs](./docs/index.md) section for a comprehensive rundown of methodaws capabilities
-- Finally, the [Community](./community/principles.md) folder is your one stop shop for getting involved in methodaws and joining the community.

 # About methodaws